chijete/CrafyWakeWord/README.md

 ## Train another model

-Before training another model, make sure to make a copy and delete the following files/directories:
+Before training a new model for the same trigger words, make a copy and delete the following files/directories:

 - `dataset/tf_model_trained/`
 - `dataset/web_model/`